 BP: Okay.
 So I hear your frustration.
 There is another source of frustration with the way the city council operates, and this is around consultation, and many people, when faced with consultation, they just think there’s not enough consultation or that it’s too much, that it’s too complex, not enough detail or too much details.
 And when they eventually take part in consultations, sometimes there’s also the frustration that they don’t feel the outcome of the consultation is being listened to, and the decision was made before consultation, it’s just a tick box exercise, and doesn’t change anything anyway.
 So is it something you would agree with as a statement?

 RC: Certainly the latter.
 I’ve made many submissions, both personally and on behalf of the residents’ association.
 I go down there to make the submission, and I look at the councilors, and so many of them are sitting there with two phones, one council phone and one their own phone, texting each other, giggling at each other across the table, not listening to anything that’s being said.
 And I’ve seen this, and you keep thinking, why am I even bothering?
 Why am I bothering to do this?
-And many examples of this.
+There are many examples of this.
 I’ve been talking to businesses in Thorndon Quay, and also in Kaiwharawhara, bottom of the Ngaio Gorge Road there.
 And they said that only in the last few weeks, they’ve had council officers come to see them saying that, we’re going to put a cycleway down the Ngaio Gorge Road, and we’re going to take away these car parks.

 And so then when they say that this is going to be a big problem for us, because of course people go in there, there’s furniture shops in there, there’s NZ Post there, there’s lots of places where people just come in and pick up something, then drive away, so they need those car parts.
 And they said that, we’ve already decided that this is what we’re going to do.
 So where is this consultation?
 And I am in the middle of talking to people about this.
-Now, exactly the same in Newtown, they’ve done the same thing.
+Now, it’s exactly the same in Newtown, they’ve done the same thing.
 They say that this is consultation, but I don’t feel that it’s genuine.

 BP: Okay.
 So this situation is leading to figures, for example, satisfaction figures of 16%, for example, for 2021.
 I think it was 30-something or even less than 30% the year before.
 And also quite a lot of disengagement, the participation in local elections keeps dropping, elections after elections.
 So my question to you, Ray, is how do you intend to fix this?